 • Trekkers Information Management Permit Card.

-• English Speaking Licensed trekking guide
+• English-speaking licensed trekking guide

 • Expenses of the trekking guide, including his meals, accommodation, insurance, and salary